MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Trap.md

 Because the Trap statement included the Break keyword, the function does not continue to run, and the "Function completed" line is not run.

-If you include a Continue statement in a Trap statement, Windows PowerShell resumes after the statement that caused the error, just as it would without Break or Continue.
-With the Continue keyword, however, Windows PowerShell does not write an error to the error stream.
+If you include a Continue statement in a Trap statement, PowerShell resumes after the statement that caused the error, just as it would without Break or Continue.
+With the Continue keyword, however, PowerShell does not write an error to the error stream.

 The following sample function uses the Continue keyword in a Trap